ahc80/VLSI-FUN/README.md

     This is the list for our immediate time frame.
 Copy paste tasks from the questions down below.

         ### Syntax
         - Task (what problems it corresponds to- not always exhaustive list) -- PERSON [who will complete task], DEADLINE

-- (Q1, 4) Implement a Full Adder
-    -- Andrew, 9/7 EOD
-- (Q1, 4) Implement a testbench for  Full Adder
-    -- Andrew 9/7 EOD

-- (Q1) Implement a 1 input multiplexer
+- (Q1) Implement a Concatenate
     -- Audrey, 9/7 EOD
-- (Q1) Implement a testbench for multiplexer
-    -- Andrew, 9/7 EOD

-- (Q1) Implement a Concatinate
-    -- Audrey, 9/7 EOD
-- (Q1) Implement a testbench for Concatinate
+- (Q1) Implement a testbench for Concatenate
     -- Audrey, 9/7 EOD

 - (Q1) Implement a Red Box